-Taxonomy - The most common genera seen in the United States include Trachemys (sliders), Chrysemys (painted turtles), Kinosternon and Sternotherus (mud and musk turtles), Graptemys (map turtles), Clemmys (wood and pond turtles), Apalone (formerly Trionyx, soft shell turtles), Pseudemys (river cooters), Chelydra (common snapping turtles), Malaclemys (diamondback terrapins), Macroclemys (alligator snapping turtles), Chelus (mata matas), Cuora (Asiatic box turtles), Chinemys (Reeve's turtle), and Platysternon (big headed turtles).
+Taxonomy - The most common genera seen in the United States include Trachemys (sliders), Chrysemys (painted turtles), Kinosternon and Sternotherus (mud and musk turtles), Graptemys (map turtles), Clemmys (wood and pond turtles), Pseudemys (river cooters), Chelydra (common snapping turtles), Malaclemys (diamondback terrapins), Chelus (mata matas), and Cuora (Asiatic box turtles).

 Housing - Housing requirements vary according to the size of the turtle and the number being kept.
 A variety of enclosures can be utilized from glass aquaria, plastic containers, cement mixing tubs, livestock watering tanks, and pond liners, to elaborate outdoors ponds.
 Waterland Tubs, ZooMed, Vision, and Rubbermaid all make great aquatic turtle containers.
 Outdoor enclosures should have some shade available.
 Never place an aquarium in direct sun, it could easily overheat and kill your turtle quickly.
 A rule of thumb, for minimum cage size, is the combined shell size of all residents should not exceed 25% of the cage's accessible space for turtles.
+Galvanized stock tanks should be filled with water and changed daily for 2-3 days before putting turtles in to prevent zinc toxicity.

-Water Quality - Clean water is crucial to prevent skin and shell infections in turtles.
+Water Quality - Clean water is crucial to prevent skin and shell infections in aquatic turtles.
 Water laden with bacteria, feces and urine stinks, clean water should have little to no odor.
 Likewise, turtles should have no odor, unless they are overly excited, and express their musk glands.
 Water should be kept clean by frequent water changes and/or filtration.

 Filtration designed for fish doesn't work as well for turtles for several reasons.
 Aquatic turtles produce a lot more bacteria in their poop, so regular full water changes are indicated.
 Bacteria are not easily removed by filtration unless there is ultraviolet or ozone sterilization.
-The bacterial nitrification cycle that converts ammonia in urine to nitrites, then less toxic nitrates, is much more important for fish than turtles.
+The bacterial nitrification cycle that converts ammonia in urine to nitrites, then less toxic nitrates, is more important for fish than turtles.
 Partial water changes used with fish (needed so the bacterial nitrification cycle isn't wiped out), are better than no water change, but won't remove as much bacteria as a full water change.
-For turtles, full water changes, regularly, are needed to keep bacterial levels low.
-Turtles are not like fish with delicate gills.
-Thus, dechlorination of water, so crucial for fish gills, is not necessary for turtles.
+For turtles, regular full water changes, are needed to keep bacterial levels low.
+Dechlorination of water, so crucial for delicate fish gills, is not necessary for turtles, as they have no gills.

-How often the water needs to be changed depends on several factors.
+How frequently the water needs to be changed depends on several factors.
 The more animals present, the more frequent the water needs to be changed.
 The larger the water volume, the less frequently it needs to be changed.
 The better the filtration, the less frequent the water needs to be changed.
 For instance, for three or less, four-inch turtles, a 10-gallon aquarium should be changed two to three times per week, a 50-gallon aquarium once a week, and 200 gallons, once a month.
 One can keep the water cleaner by feeding in a separate container, as most foods foul the water quickly and promote bacterial growth, but this isn't required.
 Initially some turtles may be reluctant to feed in the separate container, but can be acclimated to this over time.
-Using the same water from the home container helps.

-Unless under gravel filtration is used, it is easier to do full water changes if no substrates, or easily removable substrates, are present.
+Unless under gravel drainage is present, it is easier to do full water changes if no substrates, or easily removable substrates, are present.
 Sand, or gravel, are harder to clean, and aquatic turtles can ingest gravel, which can block their intestines.
 For smaller setups (10-gallons or less), one can carry the whole setup outdoors, to clean, or dump the water into a toilet and rinse in a bathroom.
-Keep in mind that cleaning areas are a potential source of serious infectious bacteria, such as Salmonella.
-A void food preparation, or infant bathing areas, when cleaning turtle cages.
+Keep in mind that cleaning areas can be a source of Salmonella, so avoid food preparation, or infant bathing areas, when cleaning turtle cages.